 IRINA TOMOVA / ERKA

 MONUMENT #1 is a series of sculptures by the Bulgarian artist and designer Erka, created in collaboration with Fine Acts.
-The work seeks to raise awareness about the lack of monuments honouring notable women in Bulgaria - a EU member state.
+The work seeks to raise awareness about the lack of monuments honouring notable women in Sofia, the capital of Bulgaria - a EU member state.

 The brightly-coloured busts were placed at some of the most central locations across Sofia during a covert early-morning action on Wednesday, March 22.

 According to official data from the Sofia municipality, there are no monuments of women historical figures in the city, and less than 6% of all memorials (most of which plaques) are dedicated to women.